darkhelmet/verboselogging/posts/why-the-github-s-really-are-better-than-the-cvsdude-s.md

     seems to have a fear of git.
 Plus everybody is on Windows machines except me)

 So, whatever.
-It’s not the end of the world for me; I just use git-svn, and I can at least pretend.
+It's not the end of the world for me; I just use git-svn, and I can at least pretend.

-But that’s not what I wanted to talk about…
+But that's not what I wanted to talk about…

 It is my firm belief that *Github and others like it are still just better than many other hosted source control providers, specifically